 - The official ‘Minimizing the Risk of Exposure to COVID-19 Coronavirus Disease in Canada Order‘.
 It includes a list of non-applicable situations.

-- The Calgary Catholic Immigration Society generously shared with the sector its Vulnerable Families Protocol around COVID-19.
-Organizations might find it helpful.
+- The Calgary Catholic Immigration Society generously shared with the sector its Vulnerable Families Protocol around COVID-19

 - A professor at Carleton University created a guide explaining how one can make a financial aid request related to coronavirus.
 This information in plain language may help your clients.